 The prize of exhibiting at the Hirshorn Museum will go some way in supporting the career of the winner, and simply appearing on this show will add to the profile of the other even if they don’t win.
 In terms of ‘collect-ability’, Misha has a leg up on Baseera, only because he is more prolific.

 #4.
 Emily Ludwig Shaffer

 Emily Ludwig Shaffer is an Emerging artist that has exhibited in a number of solo and group exhibitions across the United States and Europe.
-What I’m waiting for from Shaffer are better looking editioned prints.
+What I’m waiting for from Shaffer are better looking prints.
 Her original paintings can be really nice and it would great if some of these were released as prints.
-Right now, the only real print option is the artwork in the image below, which is OK, and perhaps a little pricey when compared to her originals.
-If you decide to look her up, you will also see that there is a small original of hers for about the same price as the aforementioned limited edition print, which makes me further question why she has priced the print so high.
+Right now, the only real print option is the artwork below, which is OK (and perhaps a little pricey when compared to her originals).
+If you decide to look her up, you will also see that there is a small original of hers for about the same price as this limited edition print, which makes me further question why she has priced the print so high.

 #5.
 Jean-Baptiste Bernadet

 I recently came across the emerging artist Jean-Baptiste Bernadet among the editions that White Columns Gallery has for sale (White Column’s Bernadet editions are for sale for US$150 – see below).
 And then to my surprise, he also turned up in Artsy trending artists for March 2023 list, up 1000% in inquiries from the month earlier, perhaps due to his collaboration the French fashion brand, Études.

 If editions are not your thing, his paintings will set you back more than US$20,000.
 I’m not the biggest fan of his work, but sometimes you cannot ignore what collectors are searching for, and its not like I couldn’t live with his work on my walls (they are pleasant enough), made all the more pleasant if I am intending to sell his work for a profit.